Quantum Correlations in the Minimal Scenario: Proofs

+7pt {\bf \Qt3} $\,\Leftrightarrow\,$\ $c\in\partial\Qm$, $\rank C=2$, and for exactly one pair $(i,j)$ we have $\abs{c_{ij}}=1$. \\ {\bf \Qt2} $\,\Leftrightarrow\,$\ $c\in\partial\Qm$, $\rank C=2$, and for exactly two pairs $(i,j)$ we have $\abs{c_{ij}}=1$. \\ We are still in the closed elliptope (\reff{fig:elliptope}).
+The boundary is singled out either by the reduced rank, or equivalently the cosine parametrization with one angle a multiple of $\pi$.
+The generic boundary points are exposed in $3$ dimensions, but (as we will see in \reff{sec:normals}) not in $4$ dimensions.
+(This is a general feature of exposedness: it depends on the ambient convex set and space.)
+If $c$ in \reff{fig:elliptope} lies in a facet of the $3$-cube, i.e., one more angle becomes a multiple of $\pi$, we get a point on an edge of $\Qm$.
+This proves the two equivalences above.

-7pt {\bf \Qt1} $\,\Leftrightarrow\,$\ $c\in\partial\Qm$\ $\rank C=1$\\ Of course, this continues, so if three $\abs{c_{ij}}=1$, it must actually be four, and hence we have a classical extreme point.
+7pt {\bf \Qt1} $\,\Leftrightarrow\,$\ $c\in\partial\Qm$ and $\rank C=1$\\ Of course, we may set even more $\abs{c_{ij}}=1$.
+When three angles are multiples of $\pi$, so must be the fourth, since they add up to zero.
+This is also geometrically obvious from \reff{fig:elliptope}: The only points of $\Qm$ that lie on an edge of the $3$-cube are endpoints.
+So in this case we have a classical extreme point.
 It is easy to see that this implies rank $1$: Up to symmetry this is the case $c_{ij}=1$ for all $i,j=1,2$, which clearly has the rank $1$ matrix $C_{ij}\equiv1$ as a completion.
 For the converse, note that $\rank C=1$ and $C\geq0$ imply $C_{ij}=x_i\,x_j$ for some vector $x$, and $c_{ij}=x_i\,x_{j+2}$.
 If we now insist on the special form of $C$ from \reff{prop:Cpos}, i.e., unit diagonal, we must have an extreme point just from the rank condition.
-However, we get even many interior rank $1$ points, and $c\in\partial\Qm$ needs to be imposed as well.
+However, with $\abs{x_i}<1$, we get even many interior rank $1$ points.
+Therefore, in the above equivalence $c\in\partial\Qm$ needs to be imposed as well.